WICG/storage-buckets/explainer.md

 applications need to handle inconsistencies across storage APIs (Cache Storage and IndexedDB).
 We don't offer two-phase commit across storage APIs.

+* Explain that strict durability is at a very specific scope (e.g. one IndexedDB transaction), whereas applications care about it at some logical scope (e.g. an email message that spans an IndexedDB record and a few Cache Storage entries).
+* Guaranteeing strict durability at the logical scope (email) will require custom recovery code (drop the email if its attachments are missing) or generic two-phase commit logic.
+* Conclude that developers need to be explicit about ensuring strict durability anyway, might as well make them be explicit about the "strict" option.

 ### Support changing a bucket's durability policy